exodrifter/website/content/notes/zettelkasten-note.md

 ---
 title: Zettelkasten Note
 created: 2024-07-24T20:16:46Z
-modified: 2024-09-19T04:26:37Z
+modified: 2025-07-22T00:56:09-07:00
 aliases:
-- Zettelkasten Note
+  - Zettelkasten note
-- Zettelkasten Notes
+  - Zettelkasten notes
 tags:
   - note-taking
 ---

 # Zettelkasten Note

-A [note-taking-strategy](note-taking-strategy.md) where each note contains a single unit of information which can be composed into larger notes.
+A [note-taking strategy](note-taking-strategy.md) where each note contains a single unit of information which can be composed into larger notes.
 It should:

 * **Have one concise, complete piece of information.** Making notes in this fashion allows me to connect and disconnect relationships between notes freely, allowing them to be composed together to form larger ideas. [^1]
 * **Be written in my own words.** The note should always represent my current understanding of what I'm trying to learn so that I can both understand it in the future and so I can see how my understanding has developed over time. [^2]